 In addition to mailing a personal notice, the Secret Service must also publish details about the seizure online.

-How to File a Verified Claim for Court Action to Get the Money Back for USSS
+How to Get the Money Back for US Secret Service

 Our attorneys can help you properly prepare the verified claim form and deliver it to the Secret Service Asset Forfeiture Division at the address listed in the notice.